Active aero that reacts to grip loss before it happens

 delta plot

 The image below summarises the first two top-level logic checks (i.e., when delta !=0).
 The diagram on the left shows the two wings and their three key angles, and the diagram on the right shows how they are adjusted based on delta, and their current position.
-Current positions are shown as a red line (when angle exactly equals one of the three key positions), and/or a shaded region which is valid for any angle within that range.
-In the case of this diagram, I've swapped the signs so that positive values imply an increase in a.o.a., which is more intuitive.
+Current positions are shown as a red line if the angle exactly equals one of the three key positions, and/or a shaded region which is valid for a range of angles between key positions.
+The function on the right of each image is the response fed to the servo for either Wing1 (rear) or Wing0 (front).

 Currently, the system follows a stepped approach (one wing moves at a time, centred around the neutral angle) as shown above.
-This regulates total downforce while the wings are in-motion better than adjusting one wing fully, and only then beginning to move the other.
-This works, but is not perfect and relies on the quick actuation of both wings to avoid noticeable changes to total downforce.
+This works, but is not perfect and relies on quick actuation to avoid noticeable changes to total downforce.
 A better solution would be to adjust both wings simultaneously if delta exceeds a specific value.
 This would benefit from the addition of an aero map to estimate the rotation required by each wing to target a reasonable initial guess quickly.
-Without the step-wise logic though, a reference to pressure magnitudes would be required to avoid having more than one valid "solution" to maintain balance.
+Without the step-wise logic though, total downforce needs to be considered more directly, as there would be infinite configurations that would achieve just the target aero balance.

 The other thing I'll point out is that with DRS = 0, any adjustment to balance will reduce total downforce.
-This should still help by creating a more predictable car, but the key idea is that with an automated DRS that maintains balance, cars can be designed/set up with very aggressive wings regardless of the track layout (particularly if they are multi-element).
-This means that there will be a significant amount of time where DRS is at least somewhat active, where extreme downforce is unnecessary and the extreme drag unwanted, providing additional wing angle to utilise when making these balance adjustments.
+This should still help by creating a more predictable car, but would also allow cars to be designed with very aggressive wings regardless of the track layout (particularly if they are multi-element).
+This means that there will be a significant amount of time where DRS is non-zero not just on straights but in high speed corners.

 After bench-testing to tune everything as well as I could without real pressure values from airflow, all that was left was to put it in the wind tunnel.